-Without the proper insurance, we understand that it may cause problems for those who are trying to receive inpatient, intensive outpatient and partial hospitalization care.
+Without the proper insurance, we understand that it may cause problems for those who are trying to receive care.
 Our organization offers alternative solutions at a fraction of the cost.
 You can get the treatment you need while living in a structured transitional housing while discovering the root cause that led to the addiction.
 At ULOC, in addition to providing transitional housing, we don’t just remove substances from the equation; we add the ingredients of healthy, happy living.

 SUBSTANCE ABUSE VS ADDICTION